Jeff Fisher: Houston / Tennessee Oilers / Titans (1994–2010)

-Initially it appeared that Fisher's tenure with the Titans would survive this situation; however, on January 27, 2011, almost four weeks after the end of the 2010 regular season, it was formally announced that Fisher and the Titans had mutually agreed to part ways following a buyout of the one remaining season on Fisher's contract.
+Initially, it appeared that Fisher's tenure with the Titans would survive this situation; however, on January 27, 2011, almost four weeks after the end of the 2010 regular season, it was formally announced that Fisher and the Titans had mutually agreed to part ways following a buyout of the one remaining season on Fisher's contract.
 At more than 16 full seasons, Fisher had been the longest-tenured NFL head coach with one team among active head coaches.

 St. Louis / Los Angeles Rams (2012–2016)

 After a season off in 2011, Fisher agreed to become the head coach of the St. Louis Rams on January 13, 2012.

 In Fisher's first season in St. Louis, the team finished with a 7–8–1 record, a five–win improvement from the previous year.
 In 2013, the Rams finished with a 7–9 record.

 During the 2014 season, the Rams went 6–10.
-It was the team's worst record under Fisher, and also Fisher's 4th consecutive losing season as a head coach.
-In the team's final season in St. Louis in 2015 they finished with a 7–9 record.
+It was the team's worst record under Fisher, and also Fisher's fourth consecutive losing season as a head coach.
+During the team's final season in St. Louis in 2015, they finished with a 7–9 record.

-The Rams started the 2016 season 3–1 but lost 6 of their next 7 games leading up to the Rams' announcement, on December 4, that they had signed him to a two-year contract extension through 2018; however, just over a week later, on December 12, the Rams fired Fisher following a 42–14 loss to the eventual NFC champion Atlanta Falcons in which they were held scoreless until scoring 2 meaningless touchdowns in the 4th quarter.
-This loss helped him tie the record for the most regular season losses of any NFL Coach of all time.
+Prior to the 2016 season, Fisher gave a speech on Hard Knocks in which he said that he would not be "7–9 or 8–8 or 9–7, OK?
+Or 10–6 for that matter.
+This team's too talented.
+I'm not going to settle for that.
+I know what I'm doing."
+Fisher had previously been ridiculed for often finishing the season 7–9, finishing at that record four times over his 22-year career.
+The Rams started the 2016 season 3–1 but lost six of their next seven games leading up to the Rams' announcement, on December 4, that they had signed Fisher to a two-year contract extension through 2018.
+However, just over a week later, on December 12, the Rams fired Fisher following a 42–14 loss to the eventual NFC champion Atlanta Falcons in which they were held scoreless until scoring two meaningless touchdowns in the fourth quarter.
+This loss helped Fisher tie the record with Dan Reeves for the most regular season losses of any NFL head coach of all time.

 Michigan Panthers

-On January 27, 2022, it was announced that Fisher would become the Head coach and General manager of the Michigan Panthers of the United States Football League, becoming Fisher's first head coaching job in six years.
+On January 27, 2022, it was announced that Fisher would become the head coach and general manager of the Michigan Panthers of the United States Football League (USFL), becoming Fisher's first head coaching job in six years.

-On February 3, 2023, the USFL announced that Fisher had been replaced as head coach by Mike Nolan, citing only "personal reasons," a boilerplate statement the league had recycled from Kirby Wilson's departure from the Pittsburgh Maulers two weeks prior.
-He went 2-8 (.200) in his tenure as Panthers head coach.
+On February 3, 2023, Fisher resigned as head coach of the Panthers after one season, citing "personal reasons".
+He was replaced by former San Francisco 49ers head coach Mike Nolan.
+Fisher went 2–8 (.200) in his tenure as Panthers head coach.